kubawolanin/music-scales/README.md

 # Music Scales for Google Assistant

-Music Scales is a Google Assistant action that's knows a lot about music theory.
+Music Scales is a Google Assistant action that knows a lot about music theory.
 Its features include:

 * Recognizing a scale from name (*Ask Music Scales what's G phrygian scale*)